laraveltherightway/laraveltherightway.github.io/CONTRIBUTING.md

-# Contributing to PHP The Right Way
+# Contributing to Laravel The Right Way

-Enjoy [PHP The Right Way](http://phptherightway.com) and want to get involved?
+Enjoy [Laravel The Right Way](http://laraveltherightway.com) and want to get involved?
 Great!
 There are plenty of ways you can help out.

 Please take a moment to review this document in order to make the contribution